 Making a referral

 We accept direct referrals from GPs and other health professionals.
-Please send your referral by post or email.
+Please send your referral via email.
+Please note, we are no longer accepting paper referrals.
 Please include:

 - all relevant reports and letters